 This report is an assessment of the performance in and satisfaction with these trainings.
 In addition to looking at overall satisfaction, the report breaks down the data to compare across types of session (in person, online, and hybrid) and across the last two years.
 It is hoped that lessons learned from this report will allow the Cleveland-based community college to improve its trainings in subsequent years.

+Evaluation

-two-year grant (MNA)research and evaluation firm based in the Washington, DC area has served as the third-party evaluator.
+Throughout the two-year grant term, MN Associates (MNA), a woman-owned research and evaluation firm based in the Washington, DC area has served as the third-party evaluator.
 Over the course of the two years, MNA has worked closely with Cuyahoga Community College staff to evaluate the efficacy of the TRIO trainings, allowing Tri-C to make changes along the way to improve them.

-MNA TRIO trainings.
+MNA completed the evaluation of the program using a theory-based approach to study program design.
+This orientation applied a systematic process for defining what an educational innovation or intervention (e.g., TRIO trainings) is expected to do, in order to achieve desired teaching and learning outcomes and the process by which those impacts are realized (Chen, 1990, 2005; McLaughlin & Jordan, 1999).
+Program design and implementation was based on assumptions—explicit or otherwise—held by program designers and stakeholders about how specific actions were expected to mitigate an identified problem.
+Chen (2005) defines program theory as being simultaneously descriptive and prescriptive, with a resulting focus on identifying action-oriented explanations of program assumptions, inputs/processes, and activities.

 In addition to this report, a report was completed in October 2017 that found the following: